fatih/vim-go/README.md

 Many of the [features](#features) are enabled by default.
 There are no additional settings needed.
 All usages and commands are listed in `doc/vim-go.txt`.
 Note that help tags needs to be populated.
-Check your pluging manager settings to generate the documentation (some do it automatically).
+Check your plugin manager settings to generate the documentation (some do it automatically).
 After that just open the help page to see all commands:

     :help vim-go